United States Postal Inspection Service: 2 SMRT 4U

 In 2006 the Postal Inspection Service created the "2 SMRT 4U" campaign aimed at teenage girls, the group most targeted by online sexual predators.
 It established the website to educate teens about how to chat and post wisely online.
 The website has been rebranded NSTeens.org (NetSmartz), but still provides educational information for teens.
 For its dedication to protecting children and fighting child exploitation, the United States Department of Justice honored the Postal Inspection Service with its Internet Safety Award.

 Alliance for Consumer Fraud Awareness (ACFA)

 The ACFA focused on scams that targeted consumers via the U.S. Mail or Internet, involving counterfeit checks, gift checks, traveler's checks, or money orders.
 Launched in 2007, the campaign sought to increase awareness about the schemes, to give consumers valuable information about protecting their assets, and to provide steps they can take to report solicitations.
 ACFA was a private-public initiative organized by the U.S. Postal Inspection Service with members representing financial institutions, associations, consumer advocacy groups, and businesses.
 The Inspection Service provided support to the initiative and the National Consumer Fraud Awareness Campaign it sponsored via the CFF.
 Other campaign members contributed financially and through in-kind services to the National Consumers League to finance the building and maintenance of the campaign Web site Fakechecks.org and to help distribute information to customers and employees.
+The website is no longer active.